|

 normal body function.
 However, certain conditions can cause it to

-multiply while weakening the immune system.
+multiply and become an overgrowth while weakening the immune system.
 The fungus can travel

 through the bloodstream to many parts of the body.